apache/inlong-website/.github/PULL_REQUEST_TEMPLATE.md

 *(Please pick either of the following options)*

-This change is a trivial rework / code cleanup without any test coverage.
+- [ ] This change is a trivial rework/code cleanup without any test coverage.

-*(or)*

-This change is already covered by existing tests, such as *(please describe tests)*.
+- [ ] This change is already covered by existing tests, such as:

-*(or)*
+  *(please describe tests)*

-This change added tests and can be verified as follows:
+- [ ] This change added tests and can be verified as follows:

   *(example:)*
     - *Added integration tests for end-to-end deployment with large payloads (10MB)*
     - *Extended integration test for recovery after broker failure*

 ### Documentation